flanksource/docs/mission-control/docs/guide/permissions/roles.md

 ## Custom Roles

-If you require more specialized access configurations, [PermissionGroups](../index.mdx#permission-groups) offer functionality similar to custom roles.
+If you require more specialized access configurations, [Permission Groups](./groups) offer functionality similar to custom roles.